ajmorton/advent_of_code/2024-pypy/Thoughts.md

 so directions were indices `0`,`1`,`2`,`3` but then checked the directions using complex nums
 `for dirr in [0, 1]:`
 2.9 seconds ain't grand.
 Writing a smarter edge finding logic is gonna be rough with those internal boundaries

+edit: The code's pretty jank, but 6ms is in the acceptable range.
+Didn't come up with the corners solution myself, but I do recognise it from previous years.
+It's just one of those AoC trivia items I guess.
+Here's hoping there's no Chinese Remainder Theorem this year.